Uruapan: 20th and 21st centuries

 In 1910, a fire destroyed several factories in the city.

 The city was attacked several times during the Mexican Revolution, the most notable of which were led by Joaquín Amaro.
 In the 1930s, efforts to redistribute agricultural land began.

 In 1947, the Tepalcatepec Commission was created which modernized the area's economy as well as infrastructure.

 Since the late 20th century, the city has had problems with organized crime, along with much of the rest of the state.
 Two criminal organizations, Los Zetas and La Familia Michoacana, have fought for control here, because of its geographic location among drug routes.
 In 2014, the city was taken over briefly by the Grupos de Autodefensa Comunitaria or "autodefensas", an armed civilian movement trying to counter the power of the cartels, unsupported by the local and state government.
 In August 2019, 19 people were murdered by the Jalisco New Generation Cartel.
+On November 1, 2025, its municipal president Carlos Manzo was assassinated during the Day of the Dead celebration after speaking out against the Cartels.